dgumustel/coastal-upwelling/README.md

 [03_data_analysis_2018](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/03_data_analysis_2018.ipynb) - This notebook is identical to the 02_data_anaysis_2017 notebook, but investigates the data from 2018.

-[04_preprocessing](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/04_preprocessing.ipynb) - This notebook is for preprocessing data in preparation for modeling.
-This includes dropping filled values, appending the target variable to the features dataset, and saving clean datasets for modeling in a later notebook.
-Currently, this notebook contains a logistic regression model and needs to be updated.
+[04_preprocessing](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/04_preprocessing.ipynb) - This notebook reads in the 2017 METBK data, 2017 platform data, and CUTI upwelling index data and merges them into one dataframe along time.
+It then saves the resulting dataframe for modeling.

+[misc_code](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/misc_code.ipynb) - This notebook contains miscellaneous snippets of code that I've written but don't currently need that I'd like to hold onto for potential use later.

 ---